sandeeppaulraj/machine-learning/projects/capstone/stock_price_predictor.md

 It is important to use standard pandas routines to set up the dataframe.
 This essentially will result in a more elegant and cleaner final solution.
 Please take a look at the accompanying notebook to look at all the exploratory analysis

-My capstone review provided me with two good sources of how to avoid lookahead bias.
+The following are two good sources of how to avoid lookahead bias.
 I am adding those links here.

 [9 Mistakes Quants Make](https://blog.quantopian.com/9-mistakes-quants-make-that-cause-backtests-to-lie-by-tucker-balch-ph-d/)